tavily-ai/tavily-python/docs/docs/rest-api/api-reference.md

 - **`403: Forbidden`** — The endpoint requested is hidden for administrators only.
 - **`404: Not Found`** — The specified endpoint could not be found.
 - **`405: Method Not Allowed`** — You tried to access an endpoint with an invalid method.
+- **`422: Unprocessable Content`** - You submitted a request with invalid data that the server was unable to process.
 - **`429: Too Many Requests`** — You're sending too many requests!
 Slow down!
 - **`500: Internal Server Error`** — We had a problem with our server.
 Try again later.
 - **`503: Service Unavailable`** — We're temporarily offline for maintenance.
 Please try again later.